Eagle County eyes May start for Two10 at Castle Peak workforce housing project

 Certificates of Participation

-Certificates of participation are tax-exempt lease-financing agreements that are sold to investors as securities resembling bonds.
-Colorado courts have approved use of certificates of participation and ruled they are exempt from the regulations of Colorado’s TABOR Amendment.
-The county has used certificates of participation to finance construction in Gypsum for the justice center addition and the maintenance service center.
+Certificates of Participation are tax-exempt lease-financing agreements that are sold to investors as securities resembling bonds.
+Colorado courts have approved use of COPs and ruled they are exempt from the regulations of Colorado’s TABOR Amendment.
+The county has used certificates of participation to finance construction of the justice center addition and the maintenance service center in Gypsum.

-“From a staff perspective, we believe certificates of participation are the way to go with this project,” Klosterman said.
+“From a staff perspective, we believe certificates of participation are the way to go with this project,” said Klosterman.
 “We are in a market today where interest rates are low and I don’t see them going down.
 This is a good time to finance projects.”

 She added it is a doubly good time to look at certificates of participation for Two10 because the county just made its final payment on the maintenance service center in Gypsum.
 That means the county isn’t carrying much debt, Klosterman said.
 She added that spending down the cash reserves would actually have a bigger impact on the county’s credit rating than issuing certificates of participation for Two10.